+"4982 The valley of the Humboldt widens as we proceed west.
 We pass Avenel, Vivian, Moleen and Tonka, and reach Carlin, twenty-one miles from Elko.
 Dixie and Diamond valleys and the confluence of the south fork of the Humboldt River are to the south, while the Independence Mountains are seen stretching far to the northward.

-Carlin, Nev.-Alt.
+Carlin, Nev.-Att.
 4,899.
 Pop.
 650. To San Francisco 535 miles.
 Before reaching Carlin, traveling west, the railroad leads through some rugged scenery in the Five-mile Canyon.
 The old emigrant road divided just east of Carlin, one branch going south to the Humboldt River and the other beyond the hills on the north side, the branches joining again thirty-five miles west at Gravelly Ford.

 Leaving Carlin, the Tuscarora Mountains are seen to the north and the Cortez Mountains to the south.
 Beyond the Station of Tyrol the line enters Palisade Canyon, where the Humboldt flows between precipitous walls rising hundreds of feet above.
 These walls of lava rock present peculiar formations, and in general appearance they are strikingly similar to the famed Palisades of the Hudson, which suggested their name.
-To the pioneers this gorge was also known as Twelvemile Canyon.
+To the pioneers this gorge was also known as Twelve-mile Canyon.

-- 1. Pilot Peak, a landmark for early emigrants 2.
-View of Ruby Range from Deeth
+1. Pilot Peak, a landmark for early emigrants

+2. View of Ruby Range from Deeth

-- 3. Five-mile Canyon, east of Carlin
+3. Five-mile Canyon, east of Carlin

-- 4. Humboldt River, near Palisade
+4. Humboldt River, near Palisade 5.
+Palisade Canyon-Humboldt River

-- Palisade Canyon-Humboldt River 6.
-Tuscarora Mountains
+6. Tuscarora Mountains

-- Δ

 Palisade, Nev.
 Alt.
 4,844.
 Pop.
 200. To San Francisco 526 miles.
 The initial point of the Eureka-Nevada Railway which runs eighty-four miles south through Pine Creek Valley to Eureka, a famous old mining camp.

-Trains leave Monday and Friday.
-Leaving Palisade on the main line we pass Devil's Peak, a perpendicular rock rising five hundred feet from the river's edge.
+Leaving Palisade on the main line we pass Devil's Peak, a

+Gerald

+Barth

+Harney

+Alt.
+4822 perpendicular rock rising five hundred feet from the river's edge.
 We follow the Humboldt through Gerald, Barth and Harney.
 The Tuscarora Mountains are still to the north, the Cortez Mountains to the south, and beyond them the Toquima Range.